cloudposse/.github/README.md

 -->

 ## .github
-Community health files for the @CloudPosse organization

-For more information, please see the article on [creating a default community health file for your organization](https://help.github.com/en/articles/creating-a-default-community-health-file-for-your-organization).
+Standard repository backbone file for the @CloudPosse repositories.
+Also, some @CloudPosse org-specific files, such as `profile/README.md`.

 ---